catkezzz/Top_Steam_Games_EDA/README.md

 Pipeline Flow in Dockerized Environment:
 1. Data Source → Ingestion into PostgreSQL.
 2. Data transformation in PostgreSQL via Airflow.
+3. Data validation using Expectations
-3. Processed data exported to Elasticsearch.
+4. Processed data exported to Elasticsearch.
-4. Data visualized in Kibana.
+5. Data visualized in Kibana.